gullerya/data-tier/readme.md

 Functionalities like `repeater`, `router` and other well known UI paradigms should be provided by a __dedicated components__, probably, yet not necessary, built on top of `data-tier` or any other framework.

 Me myself investing some effort in building `data-tier` oriented components.
 I'll maintain the list below, updating it from time to time (please update me if you have something to add here).
-* [`data-tier-list`](https://www.npmjs.com/package/data-tier-list) - repeater-like component to render a list of a similar items based on the single template
+* [`data-tier-list`](https://www.npmjs.com/package/data-tier-list) - repeater-like component to render a list of a similar items based on a single template
 * [`i18n`](https://www.npmjs.com/package/@gullerya/i18n) - internationalization library, mostly concerned with translation, where dynamic replacement of the localized texts upon active locale change is driven by `data-tier`

 ## Documentation